Skip to contents

 Deleting a file

-Consider moving files to a folder archive instead of deleting them.
-To delete a file, delete the file from the local directory (i.e., your PC), then commit the change (i.e., deletion of a file), using the commit message to describe why the file was deleted.
-Then pull to make sure the local directory is up to date with the remote repository, and then push the change to the remote repository.
+To delete a file, delete the file from your PC, then commit the change (i.e., deletion of a file), using the commit message to describe why the file was deleted.
+Then pull to make sure directory on your PC is up to date with the repository on GitHub, and then push the change to the GitHub repository.

-Alternatively, open the file on the remote repository (i.e., on the GitHub website), click the three dots at the top-right of the file > delete > commit.
+Alternatively, open the file in the GitHub repository, click the three dots at the top-right of the file > delete > commit.
 Use the commit message to describe why the file was deleted.
-After that, find the file in the local directory and delete the it.
+After that, find the file on your PC and delete it.
 Then pull.

 Moving or renaming a file